NelsonPython/autonomousQA/03_simple_web_input_form.md

 ## Simple script that automates testing the I3 Marketplace login

-**Learn how to automate opening a webpage, entering data into an input form, and clicking a button.**  This simple script automates testing that an error message appears when a user enters the wrong password
+**This simple script automates testing that an error message appears when a user enters the wrong password**

 ### Pre-requisites